Datacoin (DTC) Price Tops $0.0005 on Exchanges

 - Triangles (TRI) traded flat against the dollar and now trades at $0.53 or 0.00014299 BTC.

-Datacoin (CRYPTO:DTC) is a PoW/PoS coin that uses the X13 hashing algorithm.
-It was first traded on October 19th, 2014.
+DTC is a PoW/PoS coin that uses the X13 hashing algorithm.
+It launched on October 19th, 2014.
 Datacoin’s total supply is 39,712,849 coins.
+The Reddit community for Datacoin is /r/Datacoin and the currency’s Github account can be viewed here.
 Datacoin’s official Twitter account is @DatacoinX and its Facebook page is accessible here.
 The official website for Datacoin is datacoin.info.
-The Reddit community for Datacoin is /r/Datacoin and the currency’s Github account can be viewed here.

 Buying and Selling Datacoin

-Datacoin can be bought or sold on these cryptocurrency exchanges: FreiExchange.
-It is usually not presently possible to purchase alternative cryptocurrencies such as Datacoin directly using U.S. dollars.
-Investors seeking to trade Datacoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Datacoin using one of the aforementioned exchanges.
+Datacoin can be traded on these cryptocurrency exchanges: FreiExchange.
+It is usually not presently possible to buy alternative cryptocurrencies such as Datacoin directly using U.S. dollars.
+Investors seeking to acquire Datacoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Datacoin using one of the aforementioned exchanges.

 Receive News & Updates for Datacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Datacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.